-The monitoring results for air quality and meteorological information are summarized in Table 4.12.
+The monitoring results for air quality and meteorological information are summarized in Table 4.14.

 The major dust sources in the monitoring period included activities at the existing oil production activities and traffic emission.
-All air quality parameters are well below the assessment criteria, except for the mean PM2.5 at 4AQN2 which are slightly higher than the IFC's 24-hour average guideline value in some occasions.
-It is useful to note that 4AQN2 is nearby the traffic road (~ 30m) which may lead to the higher PM2.5 level recorded there.
+All air quality parameters are well below the assessment criteria, except for the mean PM2.5 at 6AQN1, 6AQN2 and 6AQN4 which are slightly higher than the IFC's 24-hour average guideline value in some occasions.